-With the expansion of the PMA to 3650ha to stimulate bat population recovery the area of vegetation now proposed for pest management far exceeds that necessary for vegetation offset (but still includes all of the 230ha initial pest management area that was previously identified).
-While the outer edges of the 3650ha PMA will serve as a pest management buffer where pest densities may exceed the performance targets, the area receiving all of the benefits of permanent intensive pest management (resulting in significantly improved ecological integrity) will be at least 2590ha in size (after deduction of a 200m deep buffer around the full PMA perimeter).
+With the expansion of the PMA to 3650ha, to stimulate bat population recovery the area of vegetation now proposed for pest management far exceeds that necessary for vegetation offset (but still includes all of the 230ha initial pest management area that was previously identified, unless the PMA is shifted to a different location, in accordance with the conditions).
+While the outer edges of the 3650ha PMA will serve as a pest management buffer where pest densities may exceed the performance targets, the area of the Intended PMA receiving all of the benefits of permanent intensive pest management (resulting in significantly improved ecological integrity) will be at least 2590ha in size (after deduction of a 200m deep buffer around the full PMA perimeter).